Mahmuda Khatun Siddiqua: Life and activism

-Mahmuda was born in Pabna in the then East Bengal and Assam.
-Her father Khan Bahadur Mohammad Sulaiman was a divisional school inspector who supported women's literary movement.
-Her mother Syeda Rahatunnesa Khatun had great love for literature and music.
+Siddiqua was born on 16 December 1906 in Pabna District, Eastern Bengal and Assam.
+She belonged to a Bengali Muslim zamindar family from Niamatbari in Kushtia and traced her lineage to Sheikh Saifullah.
+Her father, Khan Bahadur Mohammad Sulaiman, was employed as the deputy collector of Rajshahi Division and was also a school inspector who supported women's literary movement.
+Her mother, Syeda Rahatunnesa Khatun, was a bibliophile and hailed from a Syed family.

 The young Mahmuda showed great skills in sketching and drawing.
-Writer Najibar Rahman was her home-tutor when she was a child.
-Although his father was a proponent of female education, she could only study till Class VIII and was married off at a young age.
+She was homeschooled by the author Mohammad Najibar Rahman.
+Although her father was a proponent of female education, she could only study till Class 8 and was married off at a young age.
 However, she got a divorce from her husband when her rights and independence were throttled.
 She returned to live with her father who supporter her independence and social work throughout his life as she wrote poems and joined social welfare activities.
 She was involved in running a free-clinic for homeopathy treatment and also joined the Swadeshi movement.

 Mahmuda believed in the network of sisterhood and supported new female writers whole-hardheartedly.
 She was inspired by how Saogat supported the women's movement and wrote in the magazine all through.
 She also mentored new writers with networking leads and advice.
 Her niece Nurjahan Begum remembers:She would bring along women writers, whenever she found one.
 She went knocking at different publishers doors, urging them to publish books by a lot of women writers.
 Most of them still remember her.